How To Select The Best Running Shoes For Over-Pronation

 Other Important Things to Consider When Selecting The Best Choices.

-We know that you want to enjoy all the heath benefits and therapeutic bonuses that come with a great run while minimizing your over-pronation; we’re here to help!
-Before you get out there an run, take a moment and take a look at some of the feedback and data we compiled from runners just like you that suffer from over-pronation.
-These questions may help you choose a running shoe that’s right for you.
-Below you will find some personal factors to take into consideration when making your choice.
+We know that you want to enjoy all the heath benefits and therapeutic bonuses that come with a great run while minimizing your over-pronation and we’re here to help!
+Before you head to the store, take a look at the information below on runners just like you that suffer from over-pronation.
+These tips will help you choose a running shoe that works best for you foot.

 Don’t Be Afraid To Try An Orthotic.

 Over the counter options for orthotics have improved by leaps and bounds over the past three years.
 When coupled with the right choice of running shoes for over-pronation, most runners report that all issues are a thing of the past!
 We cannot emphasize this enough.
 Look for insole kiosks that can help you make a customized selection in minutes and have you on your way.
 You can also try insoles that have different sized and shaped inserts that you can swap out for a customized fit.

 Believe it or not, most people don’t have legs that are exactly the same length.
 If one leg is too varied in length from the other, a podiatrist can help with a custom heel wedge that can easily correct the problem.
 If you don’t see improvement with the use of insoles, this check should be your next step.
 If one of your legs if over compensating for the other one, over-pronation can be an un-welcomed side effect.
 The good news is that this is easily taken care of.